parisote/agentics/readme.md

-# AgentICS
+# Agentics

-Agentic is a Go library for building and orchestrating AI agent systems.
+Agentics is a Go library for building and orchestrating AI agent systems.
 It provides a flexible framework for creating agents that can interact with Large Language Models (LLMs) and execute custom tools.

 ## Features